Dan Snow: Awards and honours

-As==Personal life==
+Personal life

 On 27 November 2010, Snow married the criminologist and philanthropist Lady Edwina Louise Grosvenor, second daughter of The 6th Duke of Westminster.
-Their daughter Zia (named after Zia Wernher) was born in 2011 and their son Wolf Robert in 2014; and another daughter Orla, born after Wolf.
+The couple have three children, the eldest and youngest being daughters.
+Their home, in the New Forest, has a private beach.

-On 18 April 2010, Snow and a few friends took three rigid-hulled inflatable boats from Dover to Calais to help people return to Britain, after they had been stranded in France by the air travel disruption after the Icelandic eruption.
-When they arrived at Calais they were told by the French authorities that they could not return to collect any more people.
-He did manage to get 25 people back but was unable to return for more.
+On 18 April 2010, Snow and a few friends took three rigid-hulled inflatable boats from Dover to Calais to help 25 people return to Britain, after they had been stranded in France by the air travel disruption after the Icelandic eruption.
+At Calais they were told by the French authorities that they could not return to collect any more.

 In August 2011, he chased a group of rioters through Notting Hill in west London before tackling and performing a citizen's arrest on a looter who was fleeing from a shoe shop.

-Snow serves as President of the Council for British Archaeology and is a member of the Royal Historical Society.
-As an atheist and a humanist, he is a Patron of Humanists UK and an Honorary Associate of the National Secular Society.
+Snow serves as president of the Council for British Archaeology and is a member of the Royal Historical Society.
+As an atheist and a humanist, he is a patron of Humanists UK and an Honorary Associate of the National Secular Society.
 He is also an advocate for political reform, being the Electoral Reform Society's first ambassador.
-He played a prominent part in the 2011 Alternative Vote referendum in the UK; after he released a viral video, the campaign used a version of it, featuring him, as their final Referendum Broadcast.
+He played a prominent part in the 2011 Alternative Vote referendum in the UK; after he released a viral video, the campaign used a version of it, featuring him, as their final referendum broadcast.